Once, I had a lover who was a birder.

 On one such late afternoon when the two of them were on the lookout for Pharaoh Eagle owl, I went for a walk in the dimming light.
-I was thinking about an email I got that day, saying that Layne Redmond was very ill and was slowly dying and could we join in to pray for her smooth transition.
+I was thinking about an email I got that day, saying that Layne Redmond was very ill and was dying, and could we join in a prayer for her smooth transition.
 I hadn't met Layne, but I knew of her work.
 She was a drummer.
 She played the hand held drum and she was a lifelong researcher of a time when women were the primary percussionists throughout the Mediterranean world.
-She wrote about mystery schools and priestesses who celebrated ecstatic rituals in honor of the regenerative earth Goddess.
+She wrote about Mystery schools and priestesses who celebrated ecstatic rituals in honor of the regenerative earth Goddess.

 I offered my gratitude to her life long dedication to the earth mysteries.
 The rocks seemed to resonate in appreciation to my prayers.
 I had a strong felt sense in my body, a knowing that her life was celebrated in this part of the world, by the ancient ones of this land.
 This place had something to say about its past and it wanted me to hear it.
-I then got a strong urge to go to visit Mount Timna a few km North of there.
+They said I should go to visit Mount Timna a few km North of there.

 The following day we made our way there.
 Sooty falcon flew overhead as we drove through vast open flat land surrounded by tall red orange sandstone formations.
-It felt like I was following a breadcrumb trail left long ago,though the birds had long eaten the crumbs and I was now just fol-lowing the imprint of the story.
-Tinma valley, the world’s first ever copper mine site, was hot and dusty in the mid July sun and we proceeded slowly.
+It felt like I was following a breadcrumb trail left long ago, though the birds had long eaten the crumbs and I was now just fol-lowing the imprint of the story.
+Timna valley, the world’s first ever copper mine site, was hot and dusty in the mid July sun and we proceeded slowly.

 I knew I was on the right track when I saw the drawing of the copper snake on the park’s interpretation boards, symbol of veneration to a Goddess that the Egyptian miners had brought with them in the 12 th century before Christ.
 Those men set up copper extracting and smelting pits, in this land far away from their homes.
 They set up temporary camps and also a temple to the Goddess Hathor, Goddess of love and fertility.
 Near her temple the bones of a young woman were found, together with two tiny, exquisitely-crafted glass beads and remains of musical instruments.
 They had even discovered in one of the shrines a depiction of a woman playing a sistrum.